Publication: Is Foreign Aid Fungible? Evidence from the Education and Health Sectors

 Van de Sijpe, Nicolas

 This paper adopts a new approach to the issue of foreign aid fungibility.
-In contrast to most existing empirical studies, panel data are employed that contain information on the specific purposes for which aid is given.
-This allows linking aid that is provided for education and health purposes to recipient public spending in these sectors.
-In addition, aid flows that are recorded on a recipient's budget are distinguished from those that are not recorded on budget, and the previous failure to differentiate between on- and off-budget aid is shown to produce biased estimates of fungibility.
+Unlike most existing empirical studies, I employ panel data that contain information on the specific purposes for which aid is given.
+This approach enables me to link aid that is provided for education and health purposes to recipient public spending in these sectors.
+In addition, I distinguish between aid flows that are recorded on a recipient's budget and those that are not recorded, and I illustrate how the previous failure to differentiate between on- and off-budget aid produces biased estimates of fungibility.
 Sector program aid is the measure of on-budget aid, whereas technical cooperation serves as a proxy for off-budget aid.
-The appropriate treatment of off-budget aid leads to lower fungibility estimates than those reported in many previous studies.
-Specifically, in both sectors and across a range of specifications, technical cooperation, which is the largest component of total education and health aid, leads to, at most, a small displacement of recipient public expenditures.
+I show that the appropriate treatment of off-budget aid leads to lower fungibility estimates than those reported in many previous studies.
+Specifically, I find that in both sectors and across a range of specifications, technical cooperation, which is the largest component of total education and health aid, leads to, at most, a small displacement of recipient public expenditures.

 Other publications in this report series